openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCRespawn.md

 ## Description

-This callback is called when a NPC respawns.
+This callback is called when an NPC respawns.

 | Name  | Description                      |
 | ----- | -------------------------------- |